-Your Physiotherapist at Pure will take a detailed history followed by a thorough physical assessment to ensure the pain is not coming from any other structures in the area and may do some specific tests to ascertain if these tendons are the cause of the pain.
+Your Physiotherapist will take a detailed history followed by a thorough physical assessment to ensure the pain is not coming from any other structures in the area and may do some specific tests to ascertain if these tendons are the cause of the pain.
 Some of these may produce a small amount of discomfort which is normal and to be expected.

 Please note it is important to keep the thumb and tendon moving as immobilisation may lead to reduced function and restricted movement.
-Your Physiotherapist at Pure will provide advice for modifications of any tasks that are currently painful which will allow the tendon to settle and begin to recover.
+Your Physiotherapist will provide advice for modifications of any tasks that are currently painful which will allow the tendon sheath to settle and begin to recover.

 The affected tendons often benefit from strengthening to encourage new growth of collagen to make it more robust for the tasks that you require the thumb to complete.
 Your Physiotherapist at Pure will design and guide you through a tailored strengthening plan, instructing you on how many and how often to complete these exercises.

 Please find the patient resources section of our website where we have recommended several exercises to maintain wrist and thumb movement.
 We also have a general thumb strengthening programme.
 To access these, please contact us to obtain the password.
 We advise consulting with your Physiotherapist prior to trying any of these exercises.